Clubs

 Patriot Voice

 Voice is a youth-led, nationwide organization with the goal to fight back against the tobacco industry.
 Voice and SADD (Students Against Destructive Decisions) combine efforts into one group to represent Heritage Hills High School.
 The group promotes positive decision-making by providing the student body with information and activities.
 The group organizes and facilitates events including Red Ribbon Week, Kick-Butts Day, guest speakers, and other related activities to increase student awareness.
 Students who want to make a difference are encouraged to get involved anytime throughout the school year.
-Mrs. Leah Konerding and Mrs. Jessica Kincaid, Advisor
+Mrs. Leah Konerding and Mrs. Jessica Kincaid, Advisors

 Pep Club